-We fund the capital needs of our business through cash on hand, funds generated from operations, and amounts available under our unsecured revolving credit facility, which we refinanced in June 2014 by entering into an amended and restated five-year unsecured revolving credit facility in the principal amount of \$700 million (the amended and restated credit facility and the previous credit facility are referred to collectively as the "Credit Facility").
-In addition, we issued \$150 million, \$125 million, \$75 million and \$150 million of our senior notes in December 2013, July 2014, September 2014 and February 2015, respectively.
-At December 31, 2014 and December 31, 2013, we had \$322.5 million and \$279.1 million, respectively, of cash and cash equivalents, and negative working capital of (\$61.5) million and working capital of \$174.4 million, respectively.
-Additionally, at December 31, 2014, we had remaining borrowing availability of \$150 million under our \$700 million Credit Facility.
+We fund the capital needs of our business through cash on hand, funds generated from operations, and amounts available on our \$850 million five-year unsecured revolving credit facility under an amended and restated credit agreement that we executed in December 2015 (the "Credit Facility").
+In addition, we issued \$150 million of senior notes in February 2015 and €88.9 million (approximately \$100 million) of euro-denominated senior notes in June 2015.
+During the twelve months ended December 31, 2015, we purchased marketable debt securities using a portion of our cash balances.
+At December 31, 2015 and 2014, we had \$342.6 million and \$322.5 million, respectively, of cash, cash equivalents and marketable securities.
+Working capital, including our Credit Facility, totaled negative \$35.1 million and negative \$61.5 million, respectively, at December 31, 2015 and December 31, 2014.
+Additionally, at December 31, 2015, we had remaining borrowing availability of \$276.0 million under our \$850 million Credit Facility.
 We believe that, if necessary, we could obtain additional borrowings at similar rates to our existing borrowings to fund our growth objectives.
-We further believe that current cash and cash equivalents, funds generated from operations, and committed borrowing availability will be sufficient to fund our operations, capital purchase requirements, and anticipated growth needs for the next twelve months.
-We believe that these resources, coupled with our ability, as needed, to obtain additional financing on favorable terms will be sufficient for the foreseeable future to fund our business as currently conducted.
+We further believe that current cash and cash equivalents, our portfolio of short-duration marketable securities, funds generated from operations, and committed borrowing availability will be sufficient to fund our operations, capital purchase requirements, and anticipated growth needs for the next twelve months.
+We believe that these resources, coupled with our ability, as needed, to obtain additional financing on favorable terms will also be sufficient for the foreseeable future to fund our business as currently conducted.